 If you’re here for the very first time, welcome!
 We’re Kevin and Taylor and absolutely love to travel!
-We are in the process of converting our Sprinter van with plans to take it across North America to Alaska and many of the continent’s National Parks!
+We created our DIY Camper Van over the course of 12 months while working full time and put together a 45 van build video series for you to enjoy.

 On July 26th, we took a leap of faith and decided to fly to Michigan to check out a 2015 Mercedes Sprinter Van.
 After inspecting it and giving it a test drive, we decided to buy it.
 That same day we drove it back to New Jersey and started converting it right away.

-We are documenting our entire Van Build journey to a true home on wheels and plan to share each step with you along the way.
+We documented our entire Van Build journey turning the van into a true home on wheels and plan to share each step with you along the way.

 Our Van Build Journey is broken down into 3 main sections below.
 If one section appeals to you specifically click the link below and jump right to it!